There is currently no master class on offer.

 A MASTER CLASS COURSE INCLUDES THE FOLLOWING:

-- Equipment appropriate to the technique.
+- Understanding of equipment appropriate to the technique.

 - Colour theory in general terms.